Meatballs in Air Fryer

 I mix pork and beef because I think it just makes the meatball taste a lot better.
 Another great thing about making meatballs is that you can experiment with different ingredients.
 Try my classic cocktail meatball recipe and compare it to this one.
 Which one tastes better do you think?

-Make sure you cook the meatballs in a single layer in the fryer basket and do not forget to give them a shake!
+Make sure you cook the meatballs in a single layer in the fryer basket and do not forget to give them a shake half way through cooking!

-I have a 3-quart Nuwave air fryer and it took me 3 batches to cook these quantities.
+I cooked these in a 3-quart Nuwave air fryer and it took me 3 batches to cook these quantities.

 I hope you enjoy the taste of these meatballs as much as we do!
 Please let me know how you get on in the comments section below.